06 Safeguarding children, young people and vulnerable adults policy

 Concerns about children affected by gang activity/serious youth violence

-gang activity and ensure this is followed where relevant.
+activity and ensures this is followed where relevant.

 Forced marriage/Honour based violence

-Forced marriage is a marriage in which one or both spouses do not consent to the marriage but are
+marriage in which one or both spouses do not consent to the marriage but are forced into it and will act accordingly as detailed below.
+Duress can include

 Forced marriage became criminalised in 2014.
 There are also civil powers for example a Forced